nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 2.4 List all available diet plans

-Displays a list of available diet plans.
+Shows you a list of currently available diet plans.

 **Command Format:** `plan_list`